wesleybeckner/salty/docs/_sources/salty_readme.md.txt

 ![png](_static/output_3_0.png)

-Once we have a molecular object, we can generate many kinds of bitvector representations or *fingerprints*.
+We can generate many kinds of bitvector representations or *fingerprints* of the molecular structure.

-Fingerprints can be used as descriptors in machine learning models, uncertainty estimators in structure search algorithms, or, as shown below, to simply compare two molecular structures:
+Fingerprints can be used as descriptors in machine learning models, uncertainty estimators in structure search algorithms, or to coompare two molecular structures:

 ```python